cran-task-views/ChemPhys/ChemPhys.md

     wide-field astronomical survey, and can be used to plan astronomical observations, make guidance pictures, and find magnitudes in five broadband filters.
+-   The `r pkg("lorentz")` package performs the Lorentz transformations of special relativity.
+Active and passive transforms are implemented.
+It includes functionality for the gyrogroup structure of three-velocities.
 -   The [Astrostatistics and Astroinformatics Portal](https://asaip.psu.edu) is an R-centric collection of information regarding statistical analysis in astronomy.